1.1 CLMV countries are better prepared to implement a GMS Electronic Customs Transit System (eCTS)

 1.4 Second Joint Customs inspection is piloted

-Support will be given in the review of the experiences of Lao PDR and Vietnam in implementing Single Stop Inspection as part of their co-ordinated border management (CBM) initiatives at the Lao Bao-Dansavanh border along the East West Economic Corridor.
-Subsequently, support will also be given to Myanmar, Thailand, Cambodia and Vietnam to develop a CBM demonstration project at the (i) Moc Bai Bavet; (ii) Mukdahan-Savanakhet; and (iii) Myawaddy-Maesot border crossing along the Southern GMS Corridor, with the first in a series of joint meetings and site visits tentatively scheduled for May 2015.
+Consultations and site visits were undertaken to review of the experiences of Lao PDR and Vietnam in implementing Single Stop Inspection as part of their coordinated border management (CBM) initiatives at the Lao Bao-Dansavanh border along the East West Economic Corridor.
+Support has also been provided in the conduct of joint task force meetings to discuss future SSI system in Mukdahan-Savannakhet.
+Subsequently, support will also be given to Myanmar, Thailand, Cambodia and Vietnam to develop a CBM demonstration project at the (i) Moc Bai-Bavet, (ii) Myawaddy-Maesot, and (iii) Aranyaprathet-Poipet border crossing points.

 2.1 Mapping Completed for harmonized bilateral and trilateral transport agreements